I have a door ding, dent, hail damage in my vehicle, can it be repaired without painting?

 My bumper cover sustained some scratches and damages, can you fix it?

 Yes.
-We specialize in Total Automotive Reconditioning.
+We specialize in Total Automotive Reconditioning which includes Bumper Repair and Refinishing Services.
 Quick turn around repairs at a competitive price is part of our Consumer Friendliness Policy.

 How much does it cost to have a door ding repaired?